acevedo93/wolox-react-native-technical-interview/README.md

 - npm run android
   as the database is localhost, use the ip of the machine instead of localhost, or with the android emulator open execute the command adb reverse tcp: 3000 tcp: 3000

+- pod install inside the ios folder
 - npm run ios
-  (if necessary, do pod install inside the ios folder)

 to run the tests npm run test